-The Office of Child Development and Early Learning (OCDEL) and the PA Key is excited to offer Pennsylvania’s licensed early learning programs who participate in Keystone STARS an opportunity to apply for up to $5,000 in funding to support environmental health and environment and ecology education improvements in their programs.
-This mini-grant program is a wonderful way for PA early learning programs to make purchases of equipment, supplies, maintenance, professional maintenance services, and a selection of educational materials that will make their facilities and programs environmentally healthier.
+The PA Office of Child Development and Early Learning (OCDEL) and the PA Key, with the generous support of the Heinz Endowments, are excited to offer Pennsylvania’s early learning programs who participate in Keystone STARS the opportunity to apply for up to $5,000 in funding through a competitive grant process, to support environmental health and environment and ecology education improvements in their programs.
+This second round of the mini-grants program is a wonderful way for PA early learning programs to make purchases of equipment, supplies, maintenance, professional maintenance services, and a selection of educational material that will make their facilities and programs environmentally healthier.

-This mini-grants program is funded by the Heinz Endowments’ Children, Youth & Families program as part of the PA ECE Healthy & Green Initiative.
-This competitive mini-grant program is time-limited for the 2013 calendar year, so OCDEL encourages you to make the most of this unique opportunity!
+The mini-grants program is funded by the Heinz Endowments’ Children, Youth & Families program as part of the PA ECE Healthy & Green Initiative.
+Up to 60 grants will be awarded, and OCDEL encourages eligible programs to apply!

 Healthy & Green Request for Proposal, Application Worksheet, and Application Helpful Tips for information on how to apply.